-CLASSROOM/LAB ATTENDANCE:
+LAB ATTENDANCE:

-Classroom lecture and lab skill performance are integrated throughout the scheduled meeting times.
+Students will be in the classroom 15 minutes prior to the lab starting.
+Lab skill performance is integrated throughout the scheduled meeting times.
 Students are required to attend all scheduled meeting times in order to successfully meet the course objectives.
 In the event of an unavoidable absence, it is the student's responsibility to contact the instructor to obtain the missed information.
-Missing more than 8 hours of the scheduled meeting time results in the student's inability to meet the course objectives and subsequent failure of the course.
+Missing more than 8 hours of the scheduled meeting time results in the student's inability to meet the course objectives and subsequent failure of the course.NOTE: Given you are training to become healthcare providers, more expectation is placed upon you to respect the quarantine/isolation process set forth to avoid the spread of COVID-19.
+If you become ill, or are unvaccinated and exposed to the virus, please let the instructor know immediately and accommodations will be made.
+It is expected that if you are not feeling well or are supposed to be in quarantine that you will not show up to in-person labs or clinicals.
+Doing so will result in your being sent home.
+Willful violation of the quarantine process will be discussed with the program coordinator following the event.